-Best Guide on How to Choose the Right Course to Study after the SPM, O-Levels, UEC, STPM or A-Levels at Top Private Universities in Malaysia
+Best Guide on How to Choose the Right Course to Study after the SPM or IGCSE O-Levels at Top Private Universities in Malaysia

 Written by EduSpiral Consultant Services WhatsApp 01111408838 for Great Advise

-After having counseled thousands of students since working in the education line in 2000, I have come up with 9 tips that will help students after SPM , O-Levels, UEC, STPM, A-Levels and other Pre-University Programmes to help you choose the right course to study in Malaysia or Singapore that would best fit you.
+After having counseled thousands of students since working in the education line in 2000, I have come up with 10 tips that will help students after SPM or O-Levels to help you choose the right course to study in Malaysia that would best fit you.
 You can contact us for a free career test to help you understand yourself better so that you are able to make the right decision.

-Best 10 Tips on Choosing the Right Course & Career in Malaysia
+Best 10 Tips on Choosing the Right Course in Malaysia

-1 What’s the results in your Secondary School in Malaysia?
+1 What’s the Results in your SPM or IGCSE O-Levels in Malaysia?

-- What you got for your actual SPM, O-Levels or UEC can be used as a guide.
+- What you got for your actual SPM or IGCSE O-Levels can be used as a guide.
 This is a good measure of whether you are actually capable of doing well in the course or not.

 - Make a list of your hobbies.

 - List down your favorite subjects at school

 - A list of your extra-curricular activities can provide ideas of what type of person you are.